deneb-viz/deneb/src/api/editor/README.md

 #### `handleTextEntry`()

 Logic used to handle changes in the editor (such as auto-apply, if enabled).
+Will also request `specification` API checks/handles the `isDirty` state.

 #### `resolveCompleterMeta`(_field_)